Coronavirus (COVID-19) and CRPS

 ‘Guidance on staying alert and stay safe (social distancing)’ PHE and UK Government 11 May 2020

-When you go outside it is recommended you should stay 2 metres (6 feet) away from other people.
+When you go outside you should stay 2 metres (6 feet) away from other people.

 When you return back home from going out for the above named reasons please wash your hands as soon as you get back home.
 Remember that you can spread the virus even if you don’t have symptoms.